How to Create a Welcome Email Sequence (5 Emails That Work)

 Forget vanity metrics.
 Here's what matters:

 Email 1 open rate: Should be 50%+.
 If it's below 40%, your deliverability is already in trouble or your subject line is boring.
+Fix that before worrying about the rest of the sequence.

 Sequence completion rate: What percentage of subscribers open at least 3 of 5 emails?
 Below 30% means you're losing them.
+Above 50% means you're doing something right.

 Reply rate on email 3: If nobody replies to your origin story, it's either too long or too corporate.
 Rewrite it.
+Make it sound like a human wrote it, not a content marketing team.

 Unsubscribe rate: Should be under 1% for the whole sequence.
 Higher means you're either emailing too much or attracting the wrong people.
 Consider segmenting your email list to send more relevant content.